 For U.S. Healthcare Providers in Vermont or those affiliated with the U.S. Department of Veterans Affairs or Department of Defense: Several states and federal agencies in the United States restrict your interactions with Astellas, including the provision of in-kind benefits (such as meals) at company-sponsored events.
-If you are a healthcare professional in Vermont or are affiliated with the U.S. Department of Veterans Affairs, Department of Defense, or other federal executive branch entity, or any state government entity that prohibits your acceptance of this meal, Astellas policy prohibits providing you a meal at this program.
+If you are a healthcare professional in Vermont or are affiliated with the U.S. Department of Veterans Affairs, Department of Defense, or other federal executive branch entity, Astellas policy prohibits providing you a meal at this program.
 If you would like to attend, but not partake in the meal, please refer to the opt-out option below.

 For U.S. Licensed Prescribers in Minnesota: Under Minnesota law, Astellas may provide meals and other transfers of value to Minnesota licensed prescribers if the annual (calendar year) aggregate total of all value transfers of any kind from Astellas to a Minnesota prescriber does not exceed \$50.00 USD, subject to some exceptions.
-Astellas has policies and procedures that are intended to help ensure compliance with this annual aggregate limit.
+Astellas has policies and procedures that are intended to help ensure complicince with this annual aggregate limit.
 If you have questions about your annual aggregate value transfers from Astellas or the impact of accepting the meal provided at this event on your annual total, please consult the Program Organizer.
 In addition, if you would like to attend, but not partake in the meal, please refer to the opt-out option below.